our organization is built on the hearts, talent, and commitment of many

 Treasurer: Parvinder Grewal

-Parvinder is a CPA, CA with over 10 years’ experience in public practice and the financial services industry.
-He is currently employed with Vancity Credit Union, is a strong supporter of cooperative values and is committed to social and environmental sustainability.
+Parvinder is a CPA, CA with over 15 years’ experience in public practice and the financial services industry.
+He is currently employed with Central1, as a Director, Finance and leads the financial planning and analysis function.
+He is a strong supporter of cooperative values and is committed to social and environmental sustainability.
+Prior to Central1, he worked with Vancity Credit Union in various roles in Finance.
 He has extensive experience in financial and management reporting and development and delivery of corporate performance.
-He is experienced in making critical decision, and exercises leadership that enables the development of highly engaged, diverse and capable teams.
+He is experienced in making critical decisions and exercises leadership that enables the development of highly engaged, diverse and capable teams.

-He is impressed by RainCity’s commitment to deliver progressive housing and support solutions for people in need and the commitment to treat people with dignity and respect.
+He is impressed by RainCity’s commitment to delivering progressive housing and support solutions for people in need and the commitment to treating people with dignity and respect.
 He is passionate about the issue of affordable housing in Vancouver and is pleased to serve on the Board of Directors.

 Secretary: Chris Little